Schmidt Éva Archívum logó

 Dialects

-The Khanty and Mansi are scattered on a vast area, live in small groups, and speak significantly distinct dialects, which are grouped by the cardinal directions ( ide be lehet linkelni Éva térképét a hanti nyelvjárásokról).
+The Khanty and Mansi are scattered on a vast area, live in small groups, and speak significantly distinct dialects, which are grouped by the cardinal directions.
 The three major Khanty dialect groups, the North, the East and the South meet where the Irtyš enters the Ob.
 The southern dialects were spoken south of this, on the banks of the Irtyš and its tributaries (Konda, Demjanka).
 Probably by the middle of the 20th century, the Southern Khanty have changed their language: they have assimilated into the neighboring Russian and Tartar groups.

 The northern dialects are spoken north of the meeting of the flows of the Ob and the Irtyš, up until the mouth of the Ob.
 Among these, the southernmost (Šerkaly or Mid-Ob, Nizjam) have vanished by now, only 20th century collections preserve their traces.
 To the north of this, there are three viable dialect groups: the Kazym dialect spoken along the Kazym river, the Berjozov, or sometimes called Šuryškary dialect (spoken by the people of Muži, Šuryškary, Tegi settlements, and the Synja and Kunovat rivers), and the Obdorsk dialect.
 Variations of this dialect are spoken around the Ob mouth, and in the valleys of the tributaries, the Sob and the Poluj. Éva Schmidt’s research area was the region of the northern dialects.
 She had the opportunity to meet the last speakers of the Šerkaly and the Nizjam dialects, and further north she could experience first hand that in neighboring villages slightly different variants were spoken.